skyfortress/js-runtime-prototype/README.md

 ## Overview

-Prototype of JavaScript runtime heavliy enspired by [Node.js][], based on V8 and LibUV.
+Prototype of JavaScript runtime heavliy enspired by [Node.js](https://nodejs.org/), based on [V8](https://v8.dev/) and [LibUV](https://libuv.org/).
 Project was made only for educational purposes.
 Could be used as en example of V8 ingtegration into any C++ project.

 ## Implemented features